oxagast/Franklin/README.md

 ### Major features of Franklin

-* Now upgraded to use the 3.5 Turbo Instruct API.
+* Now upgraded to use the ~~OpenAI GPT 3.5 Turbo Instruct API~~ Cohere Coral command API.
 * Answer users' queries realistically, with human-like responses.
 * Read and interpret any *http(s) urls* given to it.
 * Uptime heartbeat with email and/or sms notifications.